Building or renovating your home – helpful resources

 - Thinking of installing a swimming pool or spa?

 - WA Alterations and Additions Protocol

-In Western Australia, only licensed plumbers can perform plumbing work.
-To protect your health and safety, as well as ensuring your job is completed according to plumbing laws, always use a licensed plumber.
+To protect your health and safety, as well as ensuring your job is completed according to laws, always use an appropriately licensed person.

 Always use a registered builder, painter or building surveyor

 The best way to protect your investment in a building service provider is to ensure they are registered with Building and Energy.
 Visit the registers for building services providers to check for current registration.

 As an owner of land wanting to build or renovate your own home or a small commercial building with the intention of residing in or using the building, you can apply for approval from the Building Services Board to become an owner-builder.
 The page on owner-builders' responsibilities discusses who can owner-build and what it involves.
 Download the owner-builder application below.